grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/19 Javascript Compatibility Mode.md

 hideFromSidebar: true
 ---

-k6 supports running test scripts with different ECMAScript compatibility modes using the `run --compatibility-mode` CLI option or `K6_COMPATIBILITY_MODE` environment variable.
+As of v0.26, k6 supports running test scripts with different ECMAScript compatibility modes using the `run --compatibility-mode` CLI option or `K6_COMPATIBILITY_MODE` environment variable.

 Currently two modes are available: